Update as of December 7, 2022:

 Your pet is not at risk for infecting you with COVID -19.
 Please read this blog for updated information on COVID and pets.

 Do not abandon your pets out of fear of contracting COVID-19 from them or infecting them with COVID-19.
 Practice basic hygiene.
 Wash your hands with soap and water after handling or walking your pets.
-If you’d like to take extra precaution, you can wipe down your pets with disposable baby wipes after their walks.
 Contact us if you need further advice.

 Should our offices be forced to temporarily close as an absolute worst case, we will always have someone able to come in to take care of boarding and/or hospitalized pets.